vmware-archive/bitfusion-license-manager-for-kubernetes/README.md

 it to the worker node's /etc/bitfusionio directory.

-The reason for copying the license to the /etc/bitfusionio directory is so that pod containers needing to utilize FlexDirect for access to GPUs need do nothing more than mount the /etc/bitfusionio as a [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) to the container's /etc/bitfusionio directory to be appropriately licensed to take advantage of the GPU.
+The reason for copying the license to the /etc/bitfusionio directory is so that pod containers seeking to utilize FlexDirect for access to GPUs need do nothing more than mount the worker nodes's /etc/bitfusionio as a [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) to the container's /etc/bitfusionio directory to be appropriately licensed to take advantage of the GPU.

 Note that the daemonset pods assume that the flexdirect licenses, as having already been created by separate "flexdirect init" runs, are expected to be in